raspberrypilearning/c3-wolfram-fruit-machine/en/step_3.md

 ## Random Choices

-The game requires three random fruits from the pile.
+The game requires three random fruits from the list.

 In order to choose fruits at random, we use the `RandomChoice` function.